lillianrubyrose/mrow/README.md

-# Mrow
+# mrow

-Mrow is a tool designed specifically for Arch Linux to automate various system configuration and software installation steps.
-This tool reads from a `mrow.toml` file and executes a series of steps defined within the file.
+mrow is a tool for automating tasks on Arch Linux systems after OS installation.

 ## Prerequisites